DaCHack/SynoVideoGPS/README.md

 Tested on DS216play with DSM 6.2.2-24922 Update 4

-How to bring GPS information included in metadata into the PhotoStation database
+How to bring GPS metadata into the PhotoStation database
 -------------
 - Place script in convenient location on one of your Synology Diskstation Volumes
 - Run the script from a directory that you want to scan